-Second, we examine five-member rings, which can host five-orbital six-electron singlet bonds.
+Second, we examine five-membered rings, which can host five-orbital six-electron singlet bonds.
 A canonical example is $\rm C_5H_5^-$, whose aromaticity is lower than benzene due to reduced point-group symmetry and the lack of particle-hole symmetry in the $\pi$-subspace.
-As expected, the GME value for $\rm C_5H_5^-$ is lower than that for benzene (Table \ref{tab:mcb}).
+As expected, the GME value for $\rm C_5H_5^-$ is lower than that for benzene.
 Substituting one carbon atom with nitrogen reduces the GME to 0.725, while substituting with oxygen reduces it further to 0.572.
-For comparison, the non-aromatic $\rm C_5H_6$ yields a low GME value, as the detected cluster contains only four orbitals.
-These results confirm that GME accurately captures different levels of aromaticity in five-member rings.
+For comparison, the non-aromatic $\rm C_5H_6$ yields a low GME value, and the detected cluster contains only four orbitals.
+These results confirm that GME accurately captures different levels of aromaticity in five-membered rings.

 Third, we investigate the effect of geometric deformation on the GME of benzene.
 The benzene ring is highly stable due to the resonance energy associated with its aromatic structure.
-Consequently, deviations from its equilibrium geometry are expected to raise the ground-state energy and reduce aromaticity~\cite{feixas:07jpca}.
-We analyze six types of deformations: (1) bond length alternation (BLA), where C-C bond lengths alternate with a difference of $\Delta R$; (2) bond length elongation (BLE) by $\Delta R$; (3) clamping; (4) boat; (5) chair; and (6) pyramid (see Figure \ref{fig:meao_aromaticity_combined} for graphical depictions).
-The GME values under these deformations are presented in Figure \ref{fig:meao_aromaticity_combined}(a)-(d).
+Consequently, deviations from its equilibrium geometry are expected to raise the ground state energy and reduce aromaticity~\cite{feixas:07jpca}.
+We analyze six types of deformations: (1) bond length alternation (BLA), where C-C bond lengths alternate with a difference of $\Delta R$; (2) bond length elongation (BLE) by $\Delta R$; (3) clamping; (4) boat; (5) chair; and (6) pyramid (see Figure \ref{fig:meao_aromaticity_combined}a for graphical depictions).
+The GME values under these deformations are presented in Figure \ref{fig:meao_aromaticity_combined}b-e.

 The GME is most sensitive to BLA, which explicitly breaks the six-fold symmetry of the C-C bond lengths.
 For BLE, we find that the GME decreases monotonically as the C-C distance increases, due to reduced overlap between the $\pi$-orbitals.
 However, the reduction in GME under BLE is less pronounced compared to BLA.
 Other deformations also reduce GME, as expected, with the exception of the pyramid deformation, where the GME slightly increases.
 This anomaly likely arises because the pyramid deformation preserves the six-fold symmetry of the ring.
 Overall, GME agrees well with the expectation that deviations from the equilibrium geometry reduce aromaticity, reinforcing its validity as a quantitative aromaticity index.